QuickBooks Inventory Asset: The Basics

 QuickBooks logo displayed on a laptop screen

 In QuickBooks Online, inventory assets refer to the inventory items you have at hand and ready to sell.
 Let’s say that you’re a manufacturer that produces microphones.
-The number of microphones you currently have prepared and are ready to be sold would be considered inventory assets.
+The number of microphones you currently have prepared and ready for sale would be considered inventory assets.

 As inventory assets can be converted into cash through sales (in fact, that’s basically their purpose), they are considered current assets.

 You can see the value of your current inventory assets on your balance sheet.
-You should find your inventory asset accounts under “Other Current Assets”.
+You should find your inventory asset accounts under “other current assets.”
 The value of an inventory asset account is the total value of the inventory assets you have on hand.
-Or in other words, if each of your microphones was worth 100 dollars, and you had five available at hand, the value of your inventory asset account would be 500 dollars.
+In other words, if each of your microphones was worth $100, and you had five available at hand, the value of your inventory asset account would be $500.

 What is the difference between inventory and inventory assets in QuickBooks Online?